OpenDSA/OpenDSA/RST/en/PL/Grammars3.rst

 until you have thought through answers to the two questions posed above.

-The problem illustrates how grammatical structure influences the evaluation of arithmetic expressions, and thus the meaning of programs.

-Note that, **to get credit for this problem,** you must solve it correctly three times in a row (the question is randomized).
+The first problem illustrates how grammatical structure influences the evaluation of arithmetic expressions, and thus the semantics of programs.
+Note that, **to get credit for the first problem,** you must solve it correctly three times in a row because the question is randomized.
+After you get the question right one time, the *Check Answer* button will then allow you to proceed to the next instance of the question.

 .. avembed:: Exercises/PL/RP3part1.html ka